389ds/389ds.github.io/docs/389ds/design/memberof-plugin-configuration.md

 Use Cases
 ---------

 Use replication to handle plugin configuration consistency on a network.
-This is very useful for large deployments, because if the plugin configuration is replicated you only need to update the configuration on a master replication server, and the change will replicate to all the other servers.
+This is very useful for large deployments, because if the plugin configuration is replicated you only need to update the configuration on a supplier replication server, and the change will replicate to all the other servers.
 This makes plugin management in a replicated environment much easier.

 #### Example